bobcarroll/jira-client/README.md

 ## Features ##

-jira-client is still under heavily development.
+jira-client is still under heavy development.
 Here's what works:

 * Retrieve issues by key
 * Search for issues with JQL